nsarath/docs/Openshift/bringup.md

-## CN2-5404 : CN2_OCP : Jdeployer to take Vrouter-gateway addressa and use it during provisioning
+## <span style="color:blue"> CN2-5404 : CN2_OCP : Jdeployer to take Vrouter-gateway addressa and use it during provisioning

    This issue only applicable if using Multi-interface like Primary and Secondary subnets for Openshift VRRP deployment and only seen when using "Lab team" issued subnets for both Primary & Secondary.